trrapp12/groovy-blocks/README.md

 ---

 ### MY OWN PERSONAL CONTRIBUTIONS INCLUDED

-- [X] creating the random, ranged timing interval
+- [X] creating the random, ranged timing interval.
-- [X] creating an animation effect that randomly chooses a color scheme for the blocks
+- [X] creating an animation effect that randomly chooses a color scheme for the blocks.
 - [X] fixing the functionality so it would rerender on window resizeand the additionaly decoration on the pages.

 ---